MariaRiosNavarro/toktok_backend/readme.md

 # ENGLISH (german below):

-# Fullstack Botcamp final project :
+# Fullstack Bootcamp final project :

 TokTok allows you to upload photos, follow other users and "like" or comment on their posts.
 It's a platform where you can share your personality and interests with the world and make new contacts.